 Subsequently, you continue your application in the Admission Portal of Erasmus University Rotterdam (EUR).
-After applying in Studielink you will receive an email on how to apply in our Admission Portal.
-When you have submitted your application, the programme’s admission committee will assess your request for admission.
+After you have submitted your application, the programme’s admission committee will assess your request for admission.
 You will be informed about the outcome by email.
 Once you are admitted, you can finalise your registration.
-On the pages below, you will find information about the different steps you need to take to apply and enrol for a master in Media Studies.
+On the pages below, you will find information about the different steps you need to take to apply and enroll for a Master in Media Studies.

 If you still have questions after checking these pages, you can send an e-mail to the Admissions Office.

 If you have not obtained your Bachelor diploma yet, we will consider your application anyhow.
 However, any offer made to you will be conditional.
 You will be allowed to submit your diploma (or graduation statement) later, ultimately 1 August.
 In this case you do need to upload your most recent transcript of records.

 - Translation of your diploma in English if the original is not in Dutch, English, French or German.

 - Recent official transcript of records stating all your grades starting with the programme’s first year.

 - Translation of your transcript of records in English if the original is not in Dutch, English, French or German.